BeratTansu/Mini-Java-Projects/SingerManagementSystem/README.md

 3. Execute Operation:
    View (1): Calls singers.printSingers() to list all current entries.

    Add (2): Prompts for a name and calls singers.addSinger().

    Update (3): Prompts for a 1-based position and a new name, then calls singers.updateSinger(name, position - 1).

    Remove (4): Prompts for a 1-based position and calls singers.removeSinger(position - 1).

    Search (5): Prompts for a name and calls singers.searchSinger().

-4. Loop: After each operation, the user is prompted to select the next action until they choose option 6 to exit.
+5. Loop: After each operation, the user is prompted to select the next action until they choose option 6 to exit.

+## 📷 Example Run
+Welcome to the Singer Application...

+     0 - View Operations

+     1 - View Singers

+     2 - Add Singer

+     3 - Update Singer

+     4 - Remove Singer

+     5 - Search Singer

+     6 - Quit Application

+***********************************

+Select an Operation: 2

+Enter the name of the singer you want to add:

+Adele

+Singer list has been updated...

+Select an Operation: 1

+There are 1 singers in the list.

+1. Singer: Adele

+Select an Operation: 5

+Enter the name of the singer you want to search for:

+Adele

+Singer found!

+Adele is at position 1

+Select an Operation: 6

+Exiting Application...

+## 🎯 Purpose of the Project
+This mini project was designed to practice and understand:

+    Dynamic Data Structures: The fundamental usage and flexibility of the ArrayList.

+    Encapsulation: Separating the data management logic (Singers.java) from the user interaction logic (Main.java).

+    Input Handling: Reading user input and making necessary conversions (like 1-based index to 0-based index) for effective processing.

+    Menu Interface: Structuring a simple but complete user experience using a loop and switch statement.

+## 📄 License
+This project is open-source and licensed for free use.